heidelberg-hepml/lgatr/README.md

 cd lgatr
 pip install -e .
 ```
-If you want a specific `branch` (e.g. the `xformers` or `flex_attention` branch), you can do `pip install https://github.com/heidelberg-hepml/lgatr.git@basics` or have a line `lgatr @ https://github.com/heidelberg-hepml/lgatr.git@basics` in your `requirements.txt`.

 ## How to use L-GATr

-Please have a look at [our example notebook](./examples/quickstart.ipynb).
+Please have a look at our example notebooks for how to use [LGATr](examples/demo_lgatr.ipynb) and [ConditionalLGATr](examples/demo_conditional_lgatr).

-1. Instantiate the `LGATr` class.
-Hyperparameters related to attention and mlp blocks are organized in dataclasses, see `lgatr/layers/attention/config.py` and `lgatr/layers/mlp/config.py`.
-They can be initialized using dicts or these dataclass classes.
-2. Embed the network inputs into the geometric algebra using functions from `lgatr/interface/`.
-You might want to use `spurions.py` to break Lorentz equivariance at the input level, see [Section 2.3 of the HEP paper](https://arxiv.org/abs/2411.00446) for a discussion on symmetry breaking and when it is needed.
-3. Now you're ready to push your data through the L-GATr network!

-More features:

-- Global `LGATr` design choices are controlled by the `gatr_config` object from `lgatr/primitives/config.py`.
+## Features

-- Cross-attention and a LGATr decoder as `ConditionalLGATr`.
+- L-GATr encoder and decoder as `LGATr` and `ConditionalLGATr`
+- Additional attention backends, installation via `pip install lgatr[xformers_attention]` and `pip install lgatr[flex_attention]`
-- L-GATr supports automatic mixed precision.
-The critical operations are performed in `float32`.
+- Support for torch's automatic mixed precision; critical operations are performed in `float32`
-- The default branch only has the default torch attention backend.
-There are seperate branches for the `xformers` and `flex_attention` backends.
-We do not include them in the main branch yet because of their additional requirements.

-## Future

-We are planning to extend this package in the future.
-If you have ideas for new features, please open an issue or a pull request.
+- Interface to the geometric algebra: Embedding and extracting multivectors; spurions for symmetry breaking at the input level
+- Many hyperparameters to play with, organized via the `SelfAttentionConfig`, `CrossAttentionConfig`, `MLPConfig` and `LGATRConfig` objects

 ## Examples

+- https://github.com/spinjo/weaver-core/blob/lgatr/weaver/nn/model/LGATr.py: L-GATr in the CMS boosted object tagging library `weaver`
 - https://github.com/heidelberg-hepml/lorentz-gatr: Original `LGATr` implementation used for the papers
-- https://github.com/spinjo/weaver-core/blob/lgatr/weaver/nn/model/LGATr.py: L-GATr in the CMS boosted object tagging library `weaver`

 Let us know if you use `lgatr`, so we can add your repo to the list!